iOHYES/DoggyPedia/README.md

 Encyclopedia Application to show some Information for adorable pet Dogs.

 So in this project you will be able to search the Breed of a Dog using API from "https://api.thedogapi.com" and show the results in a collection view.
-On click of each item in the collection view open new screen showing the details of the selected Breed.
+On click of each item in the collection view open new screen showing the details of the selected Dog Breed.

-# Approch  :
+# Approach  :
 1. When the user launches the DoggyPedia application, they are shwon with the Search Bar at top of the screen and a beautiful "Dog Quote" to start with.
 2. As soon as the user starts typing the Breed Name in the search field, search API call will be made with the letters users has typed. (e.g "https://api.thedogapi.com/v1/breeds/search?q=A")
 3. The above API call returns the array of breed details objects.